m-mertz/http-server/README.md

 http-server
 ===========

-Toy c++ project for getting into network programming, the eventual goal is a http server with all sorts of features, but I start from scratch and the journey is the reward.
+This is a toy c++ project for getting into network programming.
+The eventual goal is to build a http server with all sorts of features, but I start from scratch and, mostly, the journey is the reward.